iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

    Example:

-   The following example fetches all card payments and the associated card payment fees from the merchant's Zettle liquid account from 1 January, 2020 to 31 December, 2020.
+   The following example fetches all card payments and the associated card payment fees from the merchant's liquid account from 1 January, 2020 to 31 December, 2020.

    Request
    ```